Enough

 He shrugged.
 “That’s just the way she is. “

-When I gave the side-eye, he went on, “It’s a Northern thing; we just talk differently to family.”
-I reminded him that his children were all born and raised further south than my corn-pone ass so that explanation didn’t exactly track.
+When I gave the side-eye, he went on, “It’s a Northern thing, we just talk differently to family.”
+I reminded him that his children were all born and raised further south than my corn-pone ass, so that explanation didn’t exactly track.

 That’s when I knew we were in for a loooong, bumpy ride.

-For years, I watched him hand out all forms of support a person could possibly offer: money, time, emotional labor, and endless patience.
-He gave, and he gave, and he gave until love looked more like obligation than choice.
+For years, I watched him offer all forms of support a person could possibly need: money, time, emotional labor, and endless patience.

 And let me just… pause here for a moment, because this still gets me.

-Even if a parent once promised to pay for everything, how do you square that with the fact that the mother detonated the marriage, the family, and the finances, and yet you expect to be totally exempt from the consequences of her decisions?
+Even if a parent intended to pay for everything, how do you square that with the fact that the mother detonated the marriage, the family, and the finances - yet somehow, the father's the one you blame?

 What color is the sky in your world?

+And what did he get in return?
 Performative outrage.
-Because he once gave private, respectful advice to someone he loves, advice meant to protect and spare their dignity.
+Because he gave private, respectful advice meant to protect and spare the dignity of someone he loves.

 But you know how it goes.
 If someone needs a villain, they’ll invent one.

-Especially when truth messes with optics.
+Especially when the truth messes with optics.

 I’m talking about the adults who were around the kids we’re now raising.

-But suddenly they’ve found their voice to defend the one who caused the damage and question the people who cleaned it up.
+And yet now they’ve found their voice to defend the one who caused the damage and question the people who cleaned it up.

 Sure.
 Okay.

 Let me say it louder for the people in the back: being physically present is not the same as protecting someone.
 Babysitting innocents while a parent is passed out in the next room isn’t heroic.
-It’s a band-aid on a bullet hole.

 I won’t list everything we found.
 Not here.
 Not yet.